Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ## 3rd-level: Spellbreaker’s Mark

-When you hit a creature with an attack roll, you can expend one use of your ^^Clairvoyance^^ and place a Spellbreaker’s Mark on the target, designating it as your :fontawesome-solid-location-crosshairs: **Mark**.
-This Mark is only visible to you and you gain the following benefits against your :fontawesome-solid-location-crosshairs: **Mark**:
+When you hit a creature with an attack roll, you can expend one use of your ^^Clairvoyance^^ and place a Spellbreaker’s Mark on the target, designating it as your :fontawesome-solid-location-crosshairs:**Mark**.
+This Mark is only visible to you and you gain the following benefits against your :fontawesome-solid-location-crosshairs:**Mark**:

-- You learn its spellcasting ability, if any, and the level of the highest level spell it can cast.
+- You learn your :fontawesome-solid-location-crosshairs:**Mark** spellcasting ability, if any, and the level of the highest level spell it can cast.
-- The number you need to roll a Critical Hit while attacking your :fontawesome-solid-location-crosshairs: **Mark** is reduced by 1.
-This effect can stack.
-- When you damage your :fontawesome-solid-location-crosshairs: **Mark,** it has disadvantage on any saving throw it makes to maintain concentration on any spells.
+- Your :fontawesome-solid-location-crosshairs:**Mark** has :d20-disadv:**Disadvantage** on :d20-save: Constitution **Saving Throw* to maintain concentration on any spells.
-- If your :fontawesome-solid-location-crosshairs: **Mark** attempts to cast a spell while it is within your reach, you can make an opportunity attack against it.
+- Your :fontawesome-solid-location-crosshairs:**Mark** provokes opportunity attack when it attempts to cast a spell while it is within your reach.

-The :fontawesome-solid-location-crosshairs: **Mark** lasts for 1 hour and you can move the **Mark** using a :material-star-four-points: **Reaction**.
-If your :fontawesome-solid-location-crosshairs: **Mark** is reduced to 0 hit point, you can move the :fontawesome-solid-location-crosshairs: **Mark** to a new creature that you can see (no action required).
+The :fontawesome-solid-location-crosshairs:**Mark** lasts for 1 hour and you can move the **Mark** using a :material-star-four-points: **Reaction**.
+If your :fontawesome-solid-location-crosshairs:**Mark** is reduced to 0 hit point, you can move the :fontawesome-solid-location-crosshairs:**Mark** to a new creature that you can see (no action required).

 ## 3rd-level: Spellcasting